Deepfake North Korean Remote Workers: a New Data Loss Threat

 The DLP Challenge

 Data Loss Prevention (DLP) tools were never built for adversaries who look like employees.
-Most solutions are tuned for one of three scenarios: stopping accidental leaks from well-meaning staff, preventing data exfiltration by ‘amateur’ insiders (e.g. stealing leads before leaving the company) or blocking clear signs of an external exfiltration attack.
-Usually, most tools aren’t even equipped to handle these scenarios effectively at the same time, not to mention this new threat.
+Most solutions are tuned for one of three scenarios: stopping accidental leaks from well-meaning staff, preventing data exfiltration by ‘amateur’ insiders (e.g., stealing leads before leaving the company), or blocking clear signs of an external exfiltration attack.
+Usually, most tools aren’t even equipped to handle these scenarios effectively, let alone this new threat.

-Rules like “block uploads over 50MB” or “alert on large downloads” don’t help when the operative’s role legitimately involves handling large volumes of sensitive data.
-Similarly, keyword- or pattern-based detection fails because the data movement appears business-related.
+Static DLP policies like “block uploads over 50MB” or “alert on large downloads” don’t help when the operative’s role legitimately involves handling large volumes of sensitive data.
+Similarly, keyword- or pattern-based detection fails because the data movement appears to be business-related.
 By the time a spike in activity is noticed, the data may already be gone.

 Trying to prevent something like this from happening usually results in either a flood of false positives or missed detections.
-So what’s missing?
+What’s missing, is a true understanding of context.

-What’s missing is context.
 Traditional DLP relies on static rules and policies that treat all data movement the same.
 In reality, not every file transfer or database query carries the same risk.
-The difference between a legitimate business action and malicious exfiltration often has more nuance and lies in the why, not the what.
+The difference between a legitimate business action and malicious exfiltration often lies in the why, not the what.

-A different, more suitable approach to solving this issue is through AI-driven, contextual DLP.
+A different, more suitable approach to solving this issue is through automated, contextual DLP.

-At Orion, we use an AI agent that learns the natural flow of data across your organization – which teams normally access which systems, how files are typically shared, and where data is expected to go.
-Understanding both the source of the data and the context of the action can make sense of behavior in ways that manually defining infinite policies never could.
+At ORION, we use a set of AI agents that learn the natural flow of data across your organization – which teams normally access which systems, how files are typically shared, and where data is expected to go.
+Understanding both the source of the data and the context of the action can make sense of behavior in ways that manually defining policies never could.

 This allows us to detect when: